 Risk analysis addresses such questions by applying Monte Carlo simulation1 to a financial model.
 In this case, the "financial model" is just the formula above.

-With the assumptions viewed as ranges of possibilities, and with a few more assumptions about the likelihood of different assumption values2 we can use Monte Carlo simulation to "run the future" 10,000 times and summarize the different cost estimates that appear.
+With the assumptions viewed as ranges of possibilities, and with a few more assumptions about the likelihood of different assumption values2 we can use Monte Carlo simulation to "run the future" 10,000 times and summarize the various cost estimates that appear.
 Here is what the case builders found with their first-pass simulation run3:

 There is a 50% probability of seeing an actual cost of $384,000 or more.
 That's no surprise: we already knew the expected average.
-But these risk-averse decision makers are more than a little uncomfortable with a 20% chance of having actual costs hit $500,000 or more.
+But these risk-averse decision-makers are more than a little uncomfortable with a 20% chance of having actual costs hit $500,000 or more.
 Moreover, the 90% confidence interval for the cost estimate is very wide: $240,000 through $530,000.

 While performing the risk analysis, the simulation program was also keeping track of the correlation between each assumption and the forecast result (here, the cost figure).
-This chart tells us that the dominant assumption, by far, in controlling different cost results, is the assumption about time spent per service call.
+This chart tells us that the dominant "assumption," by far, in controlling different cost results, is the assumption about time spent per service call.

-Should you Trust These Results?
+Should You Trust These Results?

 The question of trust all comes down to what you believe about your assumptions.
 If the (now narrower) ranges of possibilities for the assumptions stand, then the probabilities in the final summary graph can be trusted.